 - Use bullet points.
 Bullet points help you structure each subsection.
 Try to limit yourself to about 5 bullets per job.

 - Avoid buzzwords.
 People used some phrases in their resumes so much, these words have become meaningless.
 Everybody seems to be an out-of-the-box creative thinker with a knack for innovation nowadays.
 But in reality, only very few people really are those things.
-For more, see 10 Buzzwords You Should Stop Using on Your Resume
+See what other 10 buzzwords you should stop using on your resume

 - Use action verbs.
 Unlike buzzwords, action verbs carry the weight you need to persuade an employer to hire you.
 Just to mention a few, these are words like “developed”, “increased”, “facilitated” and others.
-For more inspiration, check out our Resume Cheat Sheet: 222 Action Verbs To Use In Your New Resume.
+For more action verbs, check out our resume cheat sheet.

 - Keywords.
 Reread the job description and carefully pick the most important keywords.
-These are the words that best describe the position you’re applying for.
-We’ve already discussed the importance of keywords at the beginning of this guide.
+These are the words that best describe the position you’re applying for, and that will attract the attention of the ATS system.

-In the end, your work experience section should look like this:
+In the end, your work experience section should look a bit like this:

 The education summary section is where you list your degrees and relevant academic accomplishments.

-Based on your degree and where you are in your career, it can be either the least or the most important part of your resume.
+Based on your degree and where you're in your career, it can be either the least or the most important part of your resume.

 Are you an experienced professional?

-In other words, it means that your education section should come after your work experience section, not the other way around.
-Neither does it have to be too long.
-It’s enough if you include the name of your university, name of your degree, and the year you graduated.
+It’s enough if you include the name of your university, the name of your degree, and the year you graduated.